SitecorePowerShell/Book/security.md

 When using SPE 4.2+ you are now required to grant the user account used in SPE Remoting to the configured role.
 The `Cognifide.PowerShell.config` comes with a predefined list of permissions but we highly encourage you to adjust to meet your security requirements.

 **Example:** The following configuration defines the roles that have access to use SPE Remoting.
-Any role previously defined in the `<authorization/>` section is removed and my custom roles are then added.
+Any role previously defined in the `<authorization/>` section is removed and custom roles are then added.

 ```xml
 <configuration xmlns:patch="http://www.sitecore.net/xmlconfig/">